 We must resist the pressure that has shrunk the number of platforms.
 Clearly that will mean rethinking the Navy, including examining the case for ships that may have a limited role in general war.
 But this is not new ¬¬¬- remember the corvette over the ages - and is similar to the utility of light and heavy land forces, tailored to task.
 And in so doing we will ensure seamanship skills and leadership qualities, so much in demand by our friends and allies, flourish into the long term.

 The Royal Navy's maritime and amphibious components, with 3 Commando Brigade Royal Marines at the core of the latter, will be at the heart of Britain's JEF.
 As the concept develops we will look to acquire ships that range from top-end war fighting elements through potentially to more vessels tailored to discrete but important tasks, to be deployed on a range of routine non-warfighting duties.
+The British Army

 The Army too is changing.
 Once we come out of the combat role in Afghanistan at the end of 2014, it will cease to be on permanent rotation with the burdens that imposes.